johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 VNC can be used to configure your pi and to transfer files from PC.

 Make sure there is an Ethernet cable plugged in between your computer and your pi.
+Get the IP address of your pi by taping on the Networking icon near the upper right of the Task Bar.
 Double click on **VNC-Viewer-6.1.1-Windows-64bit.exe** in the **PiSetup** folder on your computer.

-Enter the IP address and press **Enter** on your keyboard.
+Enter the IP address of your pi into the VNC window on your PC and press **Enter** on the keyboard.
 Your remote VNC session will start.
 Remember you can find out your Ethernet IP address by clicking the WiFi icon one or more times slowly until it shows up.
 The IP address for the Ethernet connection will be labeled **eth0**.
 This is the one you want to enter into the VNC dialog box on your computer.
 The IP address associated with your WiFi dongle will be labled **wlan0**.
 This is for access to the Internet - it is not used for connecting to your computer.

 You may get some security questions the first time you login with VNC because the VNC client has never seen that host before.
 Select responses that indicate that you trust the pi and you will be allowed to continue.

 At the command prompt, login in with the username pi and with the new password you just created.

 #### Install the Florence virtual keyboard
+Since we are using a keyboard now there is no reason to install Florence.
+So skip this section.
 From the VNC session you just created, open the command line interpreter (AKA Terminal Window) on your pi.
 To do this, click the icon on your pi's task bar that looks like a terminal window.
 You can also find it on in your pi's menu under **Accessories**.